 Anatomy – Parts and Landmarks of a Femur

-As femur is a long bone, it has two ends: proximal and distal.
-The end, which lies on the side of the hip, is called proximal femur, and another on the side of knee is referred to as distal femur.
+The femur is a long bone with two ends: proximal and distal.
+The end, which lies on the side of the hip, is called the proximal femur, and another on the side of the knee is referred to as the distal femur.
 The region between these two ends is called the shaft.

 1. Proximal Femur

 This region consists of a head and neck and two bony processes – the greater and lesser trochanters.
-Also, there are two bony ridges that connect the two trochanters –intertrochanteric line and intertrochanteric crest.
+Also, two bony ridges connect the two trochanters – intertrochanteric line and intertrochanteric crest.